philbowles/h4plugins/docs/h4wifi.md

 * [H4P_AsyncWebServer](h4asws.md) Plugin

-* You must copy the `data` sub-folder to your sketch folder and upload to SPIFSS.
+* You must copy the `data` sub-folder to your sketch folder and upload to SPIFFS.
 To do this you will need to intall either the [ESP8266 sketch data uploader](https://github.com/esp8266/arduino-esp8266fs-plugin) or the [ESP32 sketch data uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin) (or both) depending on which platform you compile for.

 ### Commands Added

 * h4/factory (clear credentials + reboot: forces AP mode)
-* h4/show/wifi
 * h4/wifi/change/x,y (payload x,y = newssid,newpassword)
 * h4/wifi/clear (use with caution = "factory reset")
 * h4/wifi/host/x (payload x = new device name.
 Causes a reboot.
 Remains until factory reset)
-* h4/wifi/restart
-* h4/wifi/start
-* h4/wifi/stop

 ### Callbacks